jerekarp/hyte-backend/README.md

   "mood": "Even more happy now",
   "weight": 69.6,
   "sleep_hours": 7,
-  "notes": "This was a good day",
+  "notes": "This was a good day"
 }

 # Delete entry (requires token)